trampgeek/moodle-filter_ace_inline/README.md

    The output from the program is simply wrapped in a \<div> element and inserted directly after the Try it! button.

+10. data-max-output-length.
+The maximum length of an output string (more or less).
+   Output greater than this is truncated.
+Default 10,000.

 ## HTML-escaping of code within the \<PRE> element

 When using ace-highlight-code or ace-interactive-code elements,